Palfore/OSRSmath/README.md

 ### 2. Library

 For developers, they can use the basic functionalities (like modeling combat or potion boosts) to build their own applications.
 Within their own code the can import functionalities using `import osrsmath.model.[module_of_interest]`.
-Check out a [list of modules](https://github.com/Palfore/OSRSmath/osrsmath/docs/html/osrsmath/model/index.html) to see what can be done.
+Download the source, and check out the documentation for the modules at `OSRSmath/osrsmath/docs/html/osrsmath/index.html` to see what can be done.

 ### 3. Documentation

 Coherent and comprehensive documentation doesn't really exist regarding the math behind osrs.
-This project provides a [document](https://github.com/Palfore/OSRSmath/osrsmath/docs/latex/main.pdf) that attempts to fill this gap.
+This project provides a [document](https://github.com/Palfore/OSRSmath/blob/master/osrsmath/docs/latex/main.pdf) that attempts to fill this gap.
 It also documents its source code, which can be viewed by downloading the source and navigating to `osrsmath/docs/html/osrsmath/index.html`.
 In future, it would be nice to host this online.

 ## Installing
 There are two methods.
 The **User** method is the easiest - but if it doesn't work please let me know and you can use the **Developer** instructions instead, which should still be easy to follow.